Skip to main content

 How to define custom variables

-If you want to use your own custom patterns and are looking for a way to ignore such text handling this as a variable, then you can add custom rules on how variables are handled within a string segment.
+If you want to use your own custom patterns and are looking for a way to ignore such text by handling them as variables, you can add custom rules on how variables are handled within a string segment.

 E.g.